 The WebSocket Protocol connection MUST be opened as described in [RFC6455] section 4.
 The initiating AMQP endpoint (WebSocket Client) sends a HTTP GET request to the receiving AMQP endpoint (WebSocket Server.)
 The WebSocket Server provides a HTTP 101 (“Switching Protocols”) response including the HTTP header: “Upgrade: websocket”.

-The Client MUST include the value "amqp" in the Sec-WebSocket-Protocol header in its handshake request.
+The Client MUST include a value referencing a version of [AMQP] in the Sec-WebSocket-Protocol header in its handshake request.
+For regular AMQP over WebSocket Protocol, the value for this HTTP header should be the US-ASCII text string “AMQP0100”.

-If the Server agrees to communicate using the requested protocol, the 101 reply from the Server MUST include "amqp" in its Sec-WebSocket-Protocol header.
+If the Server agrees to communicate using the requested protocol, the 101 reply from the Server MUST include a matching reference to a version of [AMQP] in its Sec-WebSocket-Protocol header.

 If the Server does not agree to the sub-protocol requested by the Client, the Server MUST NOT return a Sec-WebSocket-Protocol header.
 The Client MUST then close the connection.

-If the Client receives a HTTP 401 (Unauthroized) response from the Server, the Client MAY perform authentication.

 If the Client receives a HTTP 3XX redirect response from the Server, the Client MAY follow the redirect.

 See [RFC6455] sections 4.1 and 4.2 for additional details on the WebSocket Opening Handshake.